UmbrellaHoldings/ULTC/doc/README.md

 - bin/64/umbrella-ltc-qt (GUI, 64-bit)
 - bin/64/umbrella-ltcd (headless, 64-bit)

-See the documentation at the [Umbrella-ltc Wiki](http://umbrella-ltc.org) for help and more information.
+See the documentation at the [Umbrella-LTC Wiki](http://umbrella-ltc.org) for help and more information.